-Almost all businesses will want some kind of business printer, but many companies will choose to outsource some of their items to a company that provides business printing services.
-Other companies may produce such a quantity of documents that it's worth the cost to purchase or lease a large high-speed digital printer or production printer.
+Almost all businesses need some kind of business printer, but many will outsource to a company that provides business printing services.
+Other companies produce such a large quantity of documents that it's worth the cost to purchase or lease a large high-speed digital or production printer.

-When making your budget, consider the costs of maintenance, supplies, your own paper and staff time and training as well as the price of the machine.
-Costs of running each type of printer generally increase with the initial cost of the machine.
+When setting your budget, consider the costs of maintenance, supplies, paper and staff training in addition to the price of the machine.
+The costs of running each type of printer generally increase with the initial cost of the machine.

 Digital vs. offset printing

-Digital printing is the most common today, however, offset printing is best for certain situations.
+Digital printing is the most common today.
+However, offset printing is best for certain situations.
 Digital printing is ideal for small print jobs.
-The color palette is limited with digital printing, however, it offers features, including color correction and previewing.
+The color palette is limited, but it offers special features like color correction and previewing.
 These can increase the accuracy of your printing.
-Digital printing has a quick turnaround time, making it the best choice for on-demand printing.
+Digital printing also has a quick turnaround time, making it the best choice for on-demand printing.

-Offset printing becomes economical for large jobs that include 2,000 copies or more.
-Offset printing requires production of printing plates.
-This is initially time consuming and expensive.
-However, the copies themselves cost less with offset printing.
-This is why offset printing can make sense for large projects.
+Offset printing becomes economical for large jobs of at least 2,000 copies.
+Offset printing requires the production of printing plates.
+This is initially time-consuming and expensive, but the copies themselves will cost less.

-It’s often used for fine art printing because more color variations may be used.
-However, digital printing can now be done using archival ink and substrates, making it a reasonable choice for fine art printing as well.
-Offset printing also allows for embossing, die cutting and foil stamping.
+Offset printing is often used for fine-art printing because more color variations may be used.
+However, digital printing can now use archival ink and substrates, so it's a more reasonable choice for fine-art printing than it used to be.